The Great Mystery of Jack the Ripper, Part VI

 3. On Charles Booth’s “Descriptive Map of London Poverty,” Dorset Street was marked in black, denoting that it was full of poverty, thieves, viciousness, disease, and other dangers.
 Even police would not venture onto the street, except in pairs.
 Booth’s police guide called Dorset Street, which was just one block from The Ten Bells, the worst street in London.

 Respectably decked out from head to toe, wearing even an astrakhan trimmed coat, and spats, the overdressed man whom Hutchinson claimed to have seen would have looked like a person of high-class pretense communicating an air of superiority.
 More importantly, he would have looked like an easy mark.

-Why would a respectably dressed person enter that notorious area of Spitalfields, even venturing down Dorset Street, the most hazardous street in all of London — which the Daily Telegraph called “dangerous even in daylight” — on a dark and moonless night, ostentatiously sporting a massive gold chain and other jewelry?
+Why would a respectably dressed person enter that notorious area of Spitalfields, even venturing down Dorset Street, the worst street in all of London — which the Daily Telegraph called “dangerous even in daylight” — on a dark and moonless night, ostentatiously sporting a massive gold chain and other jewelry?